Infinite-Nomic/Infinite-Nomic/The-Constitution.rst

 When a Discord user joins the server, they are not automatically added to the turns list, and are not considered to be playing the game.
 The user cannot gain points, vote, propose, or otherwise participate in the game outside of chatting.

 To join the game, a user may use the !interested command and ping a @Moderator indicating intent to join.
 At this point, they are officially recognized as a player, and may be added to the turn list and otherwise allowed to participate in the game.

-- **10 §**

-Proposals have ID numbers.
-Whenever a player submits a proposal to #proposals, they shall label it with its ID number.
-Each proposal's ID number is the last proposal's ID number plus one.
-The first proposal of each game has proposal number 1, regardless of the previous proposal's ID number.

-Each rule may have a title in addition to its number.
-If the proposal creating a rule specifies a title for the new rule, then that becomes the rule's title upon the proposal's adoption.
-A proposal to amend a rule may specify a new title for the rule; that title becomes the rule's title of the proposal takes effect.
-If a rule ever lacks a title, any Github collaborator may give it a title.

-For the sake of clarity, the constitution's title is "The Constitution".
-All proposals that affect The Constitution must include the following note at the top: (This is a constitutional proposal, and as such goes directly to chamber voting tomorrow.
-This proposal requires at least 75% for votes to pass)